- 1. Upload your app

 - Manual Testing requires a Test Case

-- You create Bug Reports while performing Manual Testing.
+- You can generate Bug Reports while performing Manual Testing.
 (Sofy automatically captures and converts any crashes into a Bug Report.)

 - If you like, you can convert your manual test to a No-Code Automate Test Case

-To perform a manual test, you first need to create a Manual Test Case (see Augmented manual testing).
-You can then execute the manual test.
+To perform a manual test, you need to first create a Manual Test Case before performing your tests on your app (see running manual test for details).

 6. Create Issues during Manual Testing

 During Manual Testing, you can create an issue.
-To do so, click on the Create Issue Icon in the Action Bar.
+To do so, click on the Create Issue Icon from the .
 Provide the details of the issue there.

 7. Integrate with your bug tracking system